makersmakingchange/Forest-Joystick-Mouse-Hub/README.md

 The Forest Hub is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

+Last updated: 2024-Feb-21
-An updated version of the PCB and enclosure has been released (V2.0, 2023-Nov-24).
+An updated version of the PCB and enclosure has been released (V2.0.1, 2024-Feb-20).
 The last version of the Forest Hub (v1.0) has been built and tested.

 <img src="Photos/Forest_Hub.png" width="500" alt="A Forest Hub in a red enclosure.">